caramdache/django-dynamic-filters/README.rst

 Similar Packages
 ----------------

-* Dynfilters was inspired by `django-advanced-filters`_, but I wanted something simpler that would require as few changes as possible to the django admin.
+* Dynfilters was inspired by `django-advanced-filters`_, but I wanted something simpler that required as little code as possible and worked with existing admin forms and inlines.
 * Another interesting package is `django-filter`_.

 .. _django-advanced-filters : https://github.com/modlinltd/django-advanced-filters